 Click or touch the map of Central Park in Winter to activate.
 Scroll around the map, zoom in / out and get to know the area before visiting.

-- Walk up 5th avenue or take a Yellow line subway to 5 Avenue Station.
+- OR walk up 5th avenue / take a Yellow line subway to 5 Avenue Station.

 - Enter Central Park from the southeast near the Plaza hotel.